Find countries to travel

 Visa additional information : If you hold a new valid passport of the same nationality, you will accept the valid visa or residence permit in the expired passport.
 Both passports must have the same name and personal information.
 When using a visa, a round stamp will be placed on the passport (a single-use single-entry visa includes one round stamp, and a double-entry visa once includes two round stamps) Passengers traveling to Tibet must hold a special Tibet entry permit.

-Visa exemptions : Nationals of USA with a normal passport arriving at Sanya (SYX) for a maximum stay of 30 days.
+Visa exemptions : Passengers with an APEC Business Travel Card valid for travel to CHN for a maximum stay of 60 days.
+The card is valid for the countries listed on the back of the card.
+Nationals of Australia with a normal passport arriving at Sanya (SYX) for a maximum stay of 30 days.
 They must stay in Hainan Province during their stay.
 They must have: a stamped name list or an invitation letter from a tourist agent registered in Hainan province and approved by the National Tourism Administration of China; or a confirmed hotel reservation and a return/onward ticket and present them at the travel agent counter in the arrival hall prior to immigration.
-Nationals of USA with a normal passport arriving at Haikou (HAK) for a maximum stay of 30 days.
+Nationals of Australia with a normal passport arriving at Haikou (HAK) for a maximum stay of 30 days.
 They must have a stamped name list or an invitation letter from a tourist agent registered in Hainan province and approved by the National Tourism Administration of China.
 Tourists traveling in a group organized by a Chinese international tour operator or registered travel agency for a maximum stay of 6 days if: arriving from Hong Kong or Macao to take a trip to the Zhujiang Delta in Guangdong province; and arriving at/departing from Dongguan (DGM), Guangzhou (CAN), Huizhou (HUZ), Shantou (SWA), Shenzhen (SZX) or Zhuhai (ZUH); and being a national of a country having diplomatic relations with China (Peoples .

 Passport information for China